GRISLY FIND: 70-Something Westwood Woman Was Dead At Least A Week, Responders Say

 Joan Winter, 70, formerly of Yonkers and Hartsdale, NY, and her brother Mark, 76, had lived together for several years in what had been their late mother's Kennedy Terrace home on a quiet cul-de-sac, responders said.

-Her brother, formerly of Manhattan's Upper West Side, was initially brought to Westwood police headquarters for questioning late in the afternoon on Feb.
-13, they said.
+Mark Winter, formerly of Manhattan's Upper West Side, was initially brought to Westwood police headquarters for questioning late in the afternoon.

 It wasn't immediately clear whether or not authorities suspected any wrongdoing.